 Time to Date

-(If you’re wondering how I chose my list, these apps are literally the most used dating apps in the U.S., according to Statista — with a couple of honorable mentions and exceptions.)
+(If you’re wondering how I chose my list, these apps are literally the most used dating apps in the United States, according to Statista — with a couple of honorable mentions and exceptions.)

 Okay, so we know I’m a tad biased on this one, but it remains the most popular dating app by audience size to date.
 Since its conception in 2012, the swiping feature has been the source of much enjoyment and ridicule in modern times, and the company continues to add new features often.
 As well as the free version, they offer: